Bhagavad Gita Chapter 13 Verse 27 Meaning

 What is the main idea of Bhagavad Gita 13.27?

+The Gita addresses nature and spirit with characteristic directness here.
 Wherever a being is born, whether unmoving or moving, know thou, O best of the Bharatas (Arjuna), that it is from the union of the field and its knower.
-This verse emphasizes body and soul with clarity and purpose.
+Within the broader arc of Chapter 13, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 13.27 in daily life?